-AFC, NFC Championship Games 2017: Odds And Schedule for Packers Vs Falcons, Steelers Vs Patriots; Updated Super Bowl 51 Odds
+AFC, NFC Championship Games 2017: Odds And Schedule For Packers Vs. Falcons, Steelers Vs. Patriots, Updated Super Bowl 51 Odds

 Now on to the AFC.

-The Patriots showed why they are still the clear cut favorites to win the Super Bowl this February as they rolled over the Houston Texans by the final of 34-16.
+The Patriots showed why they are still the clear-cut favorites to win the Super Bowl this February as they rolled over the Houston Texans by the final of 34-16.

-New England did look a bit sluggish in the first half, but cranked it up in the second half to earn the 18 point win in advancing to the AFC Championship.
+New England did look a bit sluggish in the first half, but cranked it up in the second half to earn the 18-point win in advancing to the AFC Championship.
 Patriots quarterback Tom Brady threw for 287 yards and two touchdowns, but uncharacteristically threw two interceptions as well.

 The Texans did play better than the final score indicated, especially on defense, but in the end the lack of offense produced by Houston did them in.